NationalSecurityAgency/XORSATFilter/README.md

 DEPENDENCIES
 ============

-This package depends on standard C math libraries.
+This package depends on pthreads and standard C math libraries.

 This project also relies on a few git submodules.
 To get these modules, clone the repository by doing either